This article is a part of:

 • Basic knowledge of Linux

-VM Configuration & Deploy
+VM Configuration & Deployment

 The VM details of mine can be seen in the following image: